julian20yt/floppycake/README.md

 Just to make qr codes for the google chart api implementation.

-## Why We Use "youtubei"
+## Why We Use "node-xml2js"

-It is to make my life easier, 2016YouTube doesn't use it as it formats the JSON from the InnerTube API direct as in some cases it is pretty close to the data it wants, but this uses GDATA for a lot of parts and it's just eaiser to prase this way.
+For XML stuff, it is only in the ratings API though.

 ## Why We Use "cors-anywhere"